 The old familiar basic wooden spoon with the straight handle and the rounded spoon head is still around and as popular as ever, but many other designs are available.
 There are a number of options, from curved handles to ones with comfort grips, or from round or slotted to flat edge heads.
 Select the spoon, or spoons, that feel comfortable in your hand and will do the tasks you want and need it to do.

 The shape and size of the head, along with the length of the handle, are key features to how well the spoon functions in your cooking environment.
 Is the head of the spoon big enough for tasting?
 Is the handle long enough to stir the food in that pot you have on the stovetop?
-Can the spoon scrape or get into the corners of that dish you're using?
-These are just some of the functions you should take under consideration when choosing a wooden spoon.
+Can the spoon scrape or get into the corners of the dish you're using?
+These are just some of the functions you should take into consideration when choosing a wooden spoon.

 How do you clean wooden spoons?